Mayo Clinic's approach

 At Mayo Clinic, a multidisciplinary team works together to provide expert care to people with pulmonary valve disease.

-At Mayo Clinic, cardiac surgeons work together as a team with cardiologists and other health care professionals to provide coordinated, comprehensive care for people undergoing pulmonary valve repair or pulmonary valve replacement.
+At Mayo Clinic, cardiovascular surgeons work together as a team with cardiologists and other health care professionals to provide coordinated, comprehensive care for people undergoing pulmonary valve repair or pulmonary valve replacement.

 Doctors collaborate to treat you as a whole person.
 If you have other health concerns in addition to pulmonary valve disease, doctors can often evaluate and treat other conditions during your visit.